WangNianyi2001/time.js/README.md

 More possibilities like parallel/decorative timelines would be considered, since there are a lot of sound effects or decorative tracks appeared in songs, which will probably conflict with the main lyrics/melody.

-If you have any ideas for this project, please create a new issue in order for me to know!
+If you have any ideas or are willing to contribute, please let me know via email or issues.